 Many small businesses think that because they’re not a large firm, they won’t be a target of cybercrime.
 However, that isn’t the case.
-A recent study showed that 31% of small businesses in the UK reported a breach or cyber attack in 2018.
-Despite this, only 15% of small businesses have a formal cyber incident management process, leaving the majority unprepared for an attack.
+A recent study showed that 62% of small businesses in the UK reported a breach or cyber attack in 2019.
+Despite this, only 14% of small businesses have a specific cyber security insurance policy in place, leaving the majority unprepared for an attack.

 Although there is no way to guarantee your business’ safety, our 4 tips below will help protect your business and lower your chances of falling victim to cybercrime.